 How warm the night is

 And without eternity.

-We hosted the Berlin-based novelist Helen Dewitt on Saturday, March 30th.
-She read several sections from her most recently published novel, Lightning Rods, published by New Directions and available here in paperback for $15 (+ shipping).
+We hosted the Berlin-based novelist Helen Dewitt on Saturday, March 30th, 2013.
+Helen read several sections from her most recently published novel, Lightning Rods, published by New Directions and available here in paperback for $15 (+ shipping).
 If you're not already familiar with it, you should check out Helen's website, which tracks her projects and provides a window onto her many interests as a writer.
 You can also listen to a podcast of her interview with Marfa-based writer Rachel Monroe at the Marfa Public Radio website.